We eat all the meat and bread in the fort...eat all the beef--all the mules--all the Dogs--and all the Rats around us.

 Within the Confederate fortifications at Port Hudson were approximately 6,800 men.
 Their commander was Maj.
 Gen. Franklin Gardner, a New Yorker by birth.
 His goals were to have his men defend their positions as long as possible in order to prevent Banks' troops from joining Grant, and to keep Confederate control of this part of the Mississippi.

 On the morning of May 27, 1863, under Maj.
 Gen. Banks, the Union army launched ferocious assaults against the lengthy Confederate fortifications.
 Among the attackers were two regiments of African-American soldiers, the 1st and 3rd Louisiana Native Guards.
 They were the first black soldiers committed to combat in the Civil War.
-The attacks were uncoordinated, and the defenders easily turned them back causing heavy Northern casualties.
+The Union did not coordinate these attacks, and the defenders easily turned them back causing heavy Northern casualties.
 Banks' troops made a second, similarly haphazard assault on June 14.
 Again they were repulsed, suffering even more dead and wounded soldiers.

 These actions constituted some of the bloodiest fighting of the Civil War.
 The Confederates began building their defenses in 1862, and by now had an elaborate series of earthworks.
 One of their officers provided the following description of the line of these barriers, which, as their name suggested, were made mainly from hard-packed dirt: